sonatype-nexus-community/oysteR/README.md

 Phew, that was easier than I thought.
 Last but not least of all:

-Have fun creating and using this extension and the [Sonatype OSS Index](https://ossindex.sonatype.org/), we are glad to have you here\!
+Have fun creating and using this extension and [Sonatype OSS Index](https://ossindex.sonatype.org/), we are glad to have you here\!

 ## Getting help